The course was conducted via a video conferencing platform, covering a combination of theoretical and practical case studies.

 Senior Visiting Research Fellow, Middle East Institute, National University of Singapore

-Dr. Doshi is the author of many articles and three books on energy economics, the most recent of which was “Singapore Chronicles: Energy” (Straits Times Press, 2016).
+Dr. Doshi is the author of many articles and three books on energy economics, the most recent being the “Singapore Chronicles: Energy” (Straits Times Press, 2016).
 He received his Ph.D. in Economics from the University of Hawaii on a scholarship provided by the East-West Centre.
-He was one of two candidates which were granted the 1984 Robert S. McNamara Research Fellow award by World Bank, Washington, D.C., and he received a Distinction for MA in Economics by Victoria University of Wellington, New Zealand in 1982.
+He was one of two candidates which were granted the 1984 Robert S. McNamara Research Fellow award by World Bank, Washington, D.C.

 Crude Oil Supply and Demand

 Products Manufacturing Technology

 Product Types and Quality

 Marginal Refinery Configuration